 Preparing Your Cucumbers for Fermenting…

 OK, we are going to use a gallon jar here because I find that it’s easier for me to just do a few huge jars instead of many smaller ones (I do the same with my fermented tomatoes).
-This way, I can keep my quart jars for fermenting beets, fermenting radish or canning milk or peach jam or whatever else, but you can use whatever size jar you want here.
+This way, I can keep my quart jars for lacto-fermenting green beans, fermenting beets, fermenting radish or canning milk or peach jam or whatever else, but you can use whatever size jar you want here.

 Gather your small and firm cucumbers and head in the direction of the sink.